lexibank/tlopo/out/vol2/chapter3.md

-As a compound with the term for fresh water, POc waiR pa(a)q ‘river floodwaters’, is traceable back to PMP, although the Tongan form is our only Oceanic reflex.
+As a compound with the term for fresh water, POc _&ast;waiR pa(a)q_ ‘river floodwaters’, is traceable back to PMP, although the Tongan form is our only Oceanic reflex.

 <table>
 <tr>